-4.2 PostMan library
+4.2 PostMan Library

 A traditional networking library provides a number of APIs, such as bind, connect, send, and recv to the application.
-Post-Man library provides a few additional ones: pm_connect allows a client to create a connection to a helper node; compose and decompose assemble and disassemble packets as described in Section 4.1; get_info allows the application to retrieve connection information.
+As shown in Fig. 3, PostMan library provides a few additional ones: pm\connect allows a client to create a connection to a helper node; compose/decompose assemble/disassemble packets as described in Section 4.1; get\info allows the application to retrieve connection information.
 A developer should use these additional APIs together with traditional APIs to build the application.
 Next, we show how these functions work and how to modify an application to utilize these functions.

-Establish connections.
+Establish Connections.
 A server should bind to a port and wait for new connections, like using a traditional network library.
 Of course here a server may accept new connections from the helper nodes.
-A client can use the traditional network library when the latency is low and switch to PostMan when the latency is high by calling pm_connect. pm_connect will choose a helper (see Section 5.1) and connect to the helper.
+A client can use the traditional network library when the latency is low and switch to PostMan when the latency is high by calling pm\connect. pm\connect will choose a helper (see Section 5.2) and connect to the helper.
 Then it sends a special "connect" packet to the helper node.
 This packet contains the destination IP and port of the helpee and the source IP and port of the client.
-The helper node will connect to the corresponding helpee, if there is no connection yet, and forward this packet.
-At the same time the helper creates a mapping from the client's socket to the server's socket.
+The helper node will connect to the corresponding helpee, if there is no connection yet, and forward the "connect" packet.
+At the same time, the helper creates a mapping from the client's socket to the server's socket.
 When the server application reads data from a helper connection, it should call decompose, which will identify the special "connect" packet and notify the server application that a new client tries to connect.
-Finally, the server library will return a "success" packet to the client through the helper node, telling the application pm_connect succeeds.
+Then the server application calls pm\accept to create a fake socket with a fake fd for the client connection and maps it to the helper connection using the source IP and port information.
+Finally, the server library will return a "success" packet to the client through the helper node, telling the application pm\connect succeeds.